morganel/AIND-Sudoku/README.md

 ![sudoku image](sudokuimg.jpg)

-If we were solving a diagonal sudoku problem, the naked twins method would have noticed that D4 and E5 are the only 2 cells that can contain 3 and 7 and would have reduced the search space accordingly.
+If we were solving a diagonal sudoku problem, the naked twins method would have noticed that D4 and E5 are the only 2 cells that can contain 3 and 7 in the diagonal and would have reduced the search space accordingly.

 # Question 2 (Diagonal Sudoku)